Ditectrev/Scrum-Master-I-PSM-I-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ]  The Sprint is extended and future Sprints use this new duration.
 - [x] The Sprint length holds and the Development Team continuously learns what is actually possible to do within a Sprint of this length.
 - [ ] The Sprint is extended temporarily.
-Lessons are taken to ensure it doesn’t happen again.
+Lessons are taken to ensure it doesn't happen again.

 **[⬆ Back to Top](#table-of-contents)**